 When it comes to feeding individual parts into an assembly or packaging line, vibratory bowl feeders have long been the preferred method.
 Bowl feeders are known for their ability to consistently sort small parts in a particular direction for handling by another automated system or by humans in the assembly or packaging process.

 One downside to bowl feeders is that they are designed to work with specific parts.
-That means that whenever a part is changed, the bowl feeder also needs to be changed to one designed for the new part.
-This, of course, increases changeover time.
-Because of this lack of flexibility in bowl feeder design, a new trend in parts feeding is emerging that involves the integration of multiple automation technologies to create a flexible feeding system capable of performing the duties of a vibratory bowl feeder, but for many different part types.
+This means that whenever a part is changed, the bowl feeder also needs to be changed to one designed for the new part.
+Doing so, of course, increases changeover time.
+Because of this lack of flexibility, a new trend in parts feeding is emerging that involves the integration of multiple automation technologies to create a flexible feeding system capable of performing the duties of a vibratory bowl feeder, but for many different part types.

 Another issue with bowl feeders for many manufacturers is the additional noise they create.
 “Bowl feeders are constantly vibrating, so they make a lot of noise,” said Rick Tomaszewski, strategic account manager for Omron Automation America.
 This issue, in addition to the changeover time requirements, is leading more manufacturers to explore different part feeding methods.

 To help a Tier 1 automotive supplier address the speed and reliability issues it was facing with one of its bowl feeder systems, Armo Tool, a supplier of industrial tooling and automation based in London, Ontario, Canada, worked with Omron Automation and Taylor Fluid Systems, a local distributor, to develop a flexible feeding system using vision, motion, and robotics technologies.